 Midges as a food source

 On the flip side, the midges in Scotland are an important food source for many other species, such as spiders, swallows and bats.
-A single bat has the potential to devour 3000 midges in a single night!
+A single pipistrelle bat has the potential to devour 3,000 midges in a single night!
 Midge larvae are also eaten by water beetles, dragonflies and fish.

 Midges can be used by water authorities as an indicator of water purity; if there are no midges, it's likely the water is toxic in some way, maybe from sewage, oil or detergent contamination.

-Farmers show the most concern as diseases can be spread amongst their herds by midges.
-In hot countries, midges can cause the Blue Tongue virus and African Horse Sickness.
+Farmers in Scotland show the most concern as diseases can be spread amongst their herds by midges, particularly Bluetongue virus, which has affected cattle and sheep elsewhere in Europe.

 Does Scotland have mosquitoes?